eisopux/checker-framework-vscode/README.md

 Under `View -> Extensions` in VS Code check that the 'checker-framework-language-server' is installed.

 During development, you can simply start the program from the command line and run as a new VS Code instance:
-1. Install dependencies using `yarn install`.
+1. Install dependencies using `npm install`.
 2. Open up this project (`checker-framework-vscode`) in VS Code and start a new instance by clicking on `Run` in the menu bar, then `Start Debugging`.
 4. Open a `.java` file (this can be a simple Hello World example) in the `[Extension Development Host]` instance of VSCode.